BuilderIO/builder/packages/sdks/output/nextjs/README.md

 - you should ONLY use this SDK if you are trying to [register](https://www.builder.io/c/docs/custom-components-setup) your RSCs (react server components) in Builder.
 That is its only advantage over our standard React SDKs.
 - our [Gen1](../../../react/) and [Gen2](../react/) React SDKs work perfectly well with all versions of Next.js.
 The only feature they do not support is registration of RSCs.
+- this SDK only works in the NextJS App Directory.

-- to allow registering RSCs, this SDK must make compromises.
-Most notably, it does not support interactivity within the rendered content.
+To allow registering RSCs, this SDK must make compromises.
+Most notably:

+- it does not support interactive Builder features within the rendered content (such as updating dynamic bindings, state, actions etc.).
+As of today, there are no workarounds around these limitations, due to how RSCs work.
 See the [features grid](https://github.com/BuilderIO/builder/tree/main/packages/sdks#features) for more information.
-- this SDK only works in the NextJS App Directory.
+- the visual editor experience is laggy, as it requires network roundtrips to the customer's servers for each edit.
+We are working on improving this.

-- this SDK is marked as "Beta" due to the missing features mentioned above.
-As of this time, there are no solutions to acheiving interactivity in this SDK.
+this SDK is marked as "Beta" due to the missing features mentioned above.
 It is however actively maintained and developed alongside all other SDKs.

 # Builder.io React NextJS SDK (BETA)